laliux/rumor-api-gateway/README.md

 - grpc - Definition of gRPC protocols
 - products-service - Nestjs implementation of the gRPC service to manage products
-- orders-service - Nestjs implemtation of the gRPC service to place an query orders
+- orders-service - Nestjs implementation of the gRPC service to place and query orders
-- api-gateway - Golang implentation of an API gateway to serve the gRPC services
+- api-gateway - Golang implementation of an API gateway to serve the gRPC services

 The main folder contains the docker and docker-compose files to build the projects.